kuertee/x4-mod-ui-extensions/README.md

 Updates
 =======
+v8.0.0.6.2, 24 Aug 2025:
+- Bug-fix: Missing callback from 7.6.1 in the Player Information menu that broke Mycu's Purchasable Paint Modifications mod when used in the 8.0 beta.
+- New feature: Mycu's new callbacks in the Research menu for an unreleased mod/feature.

 v8.0.0.6.1, 22 Aug 2025:
-- Tweak: Bug-fixes to the open/close active and offered mission lists.
+- Bug-fix: Open/close active and offered mission lists.

 NOTES FOR PLAYERS:
 ==================